deltachat/chatmail/README.md

 <img width="800px" src="www/src/collage-top.png"/>

-# Chatmail services optimized for Delta Chat apps
+# Chatmail Services Optimized for Delta Chat Apps

 This repository helps to setup a ready-to-use chatmail server comprised of a minimal setup of the battle-tested